danielpang/fb-messenger-translator/README.md

 # Facebook Messenger Translator BOT

-Send messages to me to have them translated! (currently in App Review Process, contact me if you would like to be a tester)
+Send messages to me to have them translated! (currently in Testing Process, contact me if you would like to be a tester)

 https://www.messenger.com/t/messengerBOTtranslator